 The UMSO shall then review and adjust (if appropriate) the customer’s EACs, for NHH Settlement, or Summary Inventory and/or CMS Control File (as appropriate), for HH Settlement, as defined within the MUESLI document available at www.theilp.org.uk.

-4.6 Equivalent Meter Specification
+[CPXXXX]4.6 Equivalent Meter and Central Management System Specification

 The specification below is insufficient for a Code of Practice but describes the required functionality of Equivalent Meters used to provide Settlement consumption data for Unmetered Supplies.

-New hardware and software systems complying with the relevant sections of this Appendix 4.5 may be developed and submitted to the UMSUG and the Panel for approval in accordance with Section 3.13 Approval of New Equivalent Meter.
-Once approved, a system may be used in conjunction with any other hardware and software so long as there is no material impact on the Equivalent Meter’s original approval.
-Where such impact is believed to be material, further approval should be sought.
+New hardware and software systems complying with the relevant sections of this Appendix 4.6 may be developed and submitted to the UMSUG and the Panel for approval in accordance with Section 3.13 Approval of New Equivalent Meter and/or Section 3.16 Approval of a New Central Management System.
+Once approved, a system may be used in conjunction with any other hardware and software so long as there is no material impact on the Equivalent Meter’s or CMS’ original approval.
+Where such impact is believed to be material, further approval must be sought.

-It should be noted that with regard to dynamic meters using CMS Data, approval may be sought for either:
+Approval for Central Management Systems may be sought for either:

-A dynamic meter, i.e. a system that meets the requirements of an MA system as specified in this BSCP;

-A CMS, i.e. a system that meets the requirements of a CMS as specified in this BSCP; or
+A Central Management System that meets the requirements of a CMS as specified in this BSCP; or

-A system that combines the functions of a CMS and a dynamic meter MA system in a single application, i.e. that meets all the requirements as specified for both Dynamic meters and CMS Systems as specified in this BSCP.
+A Measured Central Management System that meets the requirements of a mCMS as specified in this BSCP.

-A list of approved Equivalent Meter types can be found on the BSC Website.
+A list of approved Equivalent Meters and CMS can be found on the BSC Website.

 Equivalent Meter - Calculation